 - Annual fee: $95, not waived the first year

 - Eligibility: Typically with cards issued by Barclay’s, you can’t have two of the same card open at the same time.
-Note that the Barclaycard AAdvantage Aviator Red World Elite MasterCard appears to be separate product from the AAdvantage Aviator Red MasterCard, also issued by Barclay’s, which is what most of you who used to have the U.S. Airways card by Barclay’s were converted to back in early 2015.
+Note that the Barclaycard AAdvantage Aviator Red World Elite MasterCard is a separate product from the AAdvantage Aviator Red MasterCard, also issued by Barclay’s, which is what most of you who used to have the U.S. Airways card by Barclay’s were converted to back in early 2015.
 So if you have the AAdvantage Aviator Red MasterCard, you should still be eligible for the this card.
 More on this below.
 Of course, this is also a separate product from the Citi AAdvantage cards, so you can have those and this at the same time.

 Sign Up Bonus

 The sign up bonus is 40,000 miles on first purchase.
 We value American Airlines miles at 1.5 cents each, making the 40k sign up bonus worth $600 to us.

 American Airlines is a member of oneworld Alliance, meaning you can use American Airlines miles to book award flights on all of the following airlines:

 American Airlines also has a handful of useful non-allied partners you can redeem their miles on like Alaska Airlines and Air Tahiti Nui.